+Annual Property of the Control of th

-following period before the date of francier.
-12 months 24 months Equity or preference share in a company (listed in India) Equity or preference share in an unlisted company Any security e.g. debenture, Government securities, etc. (listed in India) Immovable property being land or building or both A unit of an equity oriented fund1 (whether quoted or not) Zero-Coupon Bonds (whether quoted or not) Units of UTI (whether quoted or not)
+12 months 24 months

+Equity or preference share in a company (listed in India) Equity or preference share in an unlisted company

+Any security e.g. debenture, Government securities, etc. (listed in India) Immovable property being land or building or both

+A unit of an equity oriented fund1 (whether quoted or not)

+Zero-Coupon Bonds (whether quoted or not)

+Units of UTI (whether quoted or not)

-1 &quot;Equity Oriented Fund" means a fund set up under a scheme of a mutual fund specified u/s 10(23D) and:
+^{1 &}quot;Equity Oriented Fund" means a fund set up under a scheme of a mutual fund specified u/s 10(23D) and: